HakaiInstitute/hakai-metadata-entry-form/README.md

 Run `firebase emulators:start` from the `firebase-functions/functions` directory.
 Redirect function calls to this emulator by uncommenting the call to `connectFunctionsEmulator` in [src/firebase.js](src/firebase.js).

+# How to run/deploy this code
+push code changes to the github repo.
+The github actions will take care of updating the github pages with the new running code.

 ## Deploy to production site at GitHub pages